Type: Planning Grant, Action Grant

 MWMO Funding: $58,730

-Friends of the Mississippi River (FMR) will lead a group of community partners in restoring natural areas on Nicollet Island.
-The MWMO is providing funding to remove invasive species and restore native prairie and forest on more than 7 acres of open space and natural areas on the island.
-This will result in improved habitat and reduced erosion on the island.
+Friends of the Mississippi River (FMR) led a group of community partners in restoring natural areas on Nicollet Island.
+The MWMO provided funding to remove invasive species and restore native prairie and forest on more than 7 acres of open space and natural areas on the island.
+The project created improved habitat and reduced erosion on the island.

 Located north of downtown Minneapolis, Nicollet Island contains several undeveloped natural areas that serve as a valuable link to other parkland and habitat along the Mississippi Riverfront.
-Invasive plant species like buckthorn and honeysuckle have spread across these areas, hastening erosion problems along the shoreline and degrading the island’s ecology.
-Restoring these lands will provide a variety of benefits, including healthier and more diverse habitat, improved recreation opportunities, and better stormwater retention and infiltration.
+Invasive plant species like buckthorn and honeysuckle had spread across these areas, hastening erosion problems along the shoreline and degrading the island’s ecology.
+Restoring these lands provided a variety of benefits, including healthier and more diverse habitat, improved recreation opportunities, and better stormwater retention and infiltration.

-An FMR ecologist will lead contractors in removing the invasive species and replacing them with native grasses, wildflowers, trees, and shrubs.
-The native species will provide better groundcover and stabilize the soil.
-Erosion bars and earthwork will also be used to repair areas with extensive damage from erosion.
+An FMR ecologist led contractors in removing the invasive species and replacing them with native grasses, wildflowers, trees, and shrubs.
+The native species will provide better ground-cover and stabilize the soil.
+Erosion bars and earthwork were also used to repair areas with extensive damage from erosion.
 Ongoing management of the restoration areas will be accomplished through partnership with community volunteers.

 FMR utilized a Planning Grant to support the development of a Natural Resource Management Plan (NRMP) for the island’s east side.
 The plan provided an ecological inventory and assessment, recommendations for restoring and improving native plant communities, and a strategy for implementation and maintenance.
 The MWMO subsequently awarded an Action Grant to help fund the restoration project.